 Minimizes Urinary Tract Infections

-This figure is an indication of the percentage of long-term care patients that have sustained a urinary tract infection.
-UTI's may be a sign of poor nursing care.
-However, this datapoint could also be skewed for some nursing homes due to varying reporting standards for UTI's.
+This datapoint gauges the percentage of long-term stay residents who have suffered from urinary tract infections.
+UTI's could be a sign of lower quality nursing care.
+Nevertheless, this metric can also be skewed for some nursing homes due to varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication